sveltejs/svelte/documentation/docs/03-template-syntax/19-await-expressions.md

 To render placeholder UI, you can wrap content in a `<svelte:boundary>` with a [`pending`](svelte-boundary#Properties-pending) snippet.
 This will be shown when the boundary is first created, but not for subsequent updates, which are globally coordinated.

-After the contents of a boundary have resolved for the first time and replaced the `pending` snippet, you can detect subsequent async work with [`$effect.pending()`]($effect#$effect.pending).
-This is what you would use display a "we're asynchronously validating your input" spinner next to a form field, for example.
+After the contents of a boundary have resolved for the first time and have replaced the `pending` snippet, you can detect subsequent async work with [`$effect.pending()`]($effect#$effect.pending).
+This is what you would use to display a "we're asynchronously validating your input" spinner next to a form field, for example.

 You can also use [`settled()`](svelte#settled) to get a promise that resolves when the current update is complete: